Get Fascinating Vitruvian Man Poster

 Simplicity is the ultimate sophistication. —Leonardo da Vinci

 You may obtain a special version of Vitruvian Man poster from ClinicalPosters.
-The male figure has been colorized to highlight two of 16 poses embodied in the famous drawing.
+The male figure has been colorized to highlight two of the 16 poses embodied in the famous drawing.
 It has been scaled to the 20x26" dimensions of virtually all anatomy posters in the online store.
-It has a massive 275MB digital file for high-quality poster printing, lamination and framing.
+It has a massive 275MB digital file for high-quality poster printing, lamination, and framing.
 A smaller 6MB file suitable for letter-size desktop printing is available for courtesy download.

 Vitruvian Man History